Is Halloween one of your favorite times of the year?

 16. Glow in the Dark Pumpkins

-This idea is pretty simple yet really cool.
-You are able to create pumpkin faces by using printable labels (which those of us that are lacking in the crafty department really appreciate!)
+This idea is pretty simple yet really nice.
+You create pumpkin faces by using printable labels (which those of us that are lacking in the crafty department really appreciate!)

 17. Easy Halloween Pretzels